cnichte/md-curcuma/README.md

 * Inspired by: https://github.com/accraze/split-md
 * Why not [golang](https://golang.org/)?
 So you can use it easier outside the golang unsiverse.

-Transformers are currently available for the following tasks:

-Availible Exporters:
+Availible Transporter:

-1. MD_Exporter - for Markdown Files
+1. MD_Transporter - for Markdown Files
-2. CSV_Exporter - For files with comma-separated values, where each line is a record.
+2. CSV_Transporter - For files with comma-separated values, where each line is a record.
 This is a [BookBuddy App](https://www.kimicoapps.com/bookbuddy) support: CSV-File conversion & Image Download.

 Availible Markdown Transformers: